RAS-University/robotic-courses/docs/UAV.md

 Rotorcrafts are aerial vehicles that generate lift using high speed rotary blades called rotors.
 They are relatively easy to build, capable of vertical take-off and landing (VTOL), possess high maneuverability (rapid change of velocity vector in multiple directions), but are less energy-efficient for long-range flight than fixed wing vehicle.

 The image below shows a collection of some state-of-the-art commercial rotorcrafts.
-These include tricopters, quadcopter, hexacopters and octocopters, ranging from underactuated to overactuated systems.
+These include tricopters, quadcopter, hexacopters and octocopters, ranging from underactuated to fully actuated systems.
 Today, rotorcraft UAVs are used in a wide variety of fields including agriculture, search and rescue, infrastructure inspection, cargo delivery, mapping, entertainment, and more.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/images/uav/rotorcrafts_overview_named.png" alt="A selection of different multirotor drones" style="width: 90%; height: auto;">